ASvyatkovskiy/ScaBillMatch/README.md

 ## Exploratory analysis: histogramming and plotting

-Considering that the MakeCartesian and analysis steps (for instance, AdhocAnalyzer) have been ran, and the object file conraining the primary key pairs and corresponsing similarities in the format `Tuple2[Tuple2[Long,Long],Double]` is available in HDFS, one can easily perform histogram aggregation and visualization steps using Scala-based `Histogrammar` package.
+Considering that the `MakeCartesian` and analysis steps (for instance, `AdhocAnalyzer`) have been ran, and the object file conraining the primary key pairs and corresponsing similarities in the format `Tuple2[Tuple2[String,String],Double]` is available in HDFS, one can easily perform histogram aggregation and visualization steps using Scala-based `Histogrammar` package.